Vegan Chocolate Covered Strawberries

 What’s The Best Chocolate To Use?

 I’d highly recommend using a chopped up bar of chocolate instead of chocolate chips, to keep the chocolate solid at room temperature after it’s set.
+Check out my chocolate guide for all the best vegan options.

 I personally LOVE using dark chocolate.
 Because it’s higher in cocoa, it melts easier, stays smooth longer and looks the best (in my opinion) when it’s set on the strawberry.
 It also gives a nice shine!